jsbarbosa/SummerOfCode/SymPy.md

 - Email: juansebastian.coy@gmail.com
 - GitHub: jsbarbosa

 I am a last year physics and chemistry undergraduate student, with experience on C and Python, as open-source tools for the development of knowledge.
-Among my passions are: physical computing (code that physically interacts with surroundings e.g: microcontrollers, Raspberry), popular science in which I love to use computer simulations to show that there is plenty of phenomena that can be studied within a computer, software development to simplify everyday tasks and physics its self.
+Among my passions are: physical computing (code that physically interacts with surroundings e.g: microcontrollers, Raspberry), popular science in which I love to use computer simulations to show that there is plenty of phenomena that can be studied within a computer, software development to simplify everyday tasks and physics itself.

 <Short bio / overview of your background>